Trauma-Informed Treatment

 RESPONSE TO TRAUMA

-How trauma affects an individual depends on many factors, including the person's characteristics, developmental processes, social, cultural factors and the events themselves.
+How trauma affects individuals depends on many factors, including the person's characteristics, developmental processes, social and cultural factors and events.

 Most trauma survivors are highly resilient and learn to develop appropriate coping strategies to deal with trauma's aftermath and effects.
-Some of them show minimal distress and function well across significant life areas and developmental stages.
-However, the neural systems that stored the memories are triggered whenever they encountered something they perceived as dangerous.
-The survivors then respond with a similar perception and thoughts that they experience during the traumatic events.
+Some individuals show minimal distress and function well across significant life areas and developmental stages.
+However, the neural systems that store the memories are triggered whenever they encounter something they perceive as dangerous, causing them to respond to the situation as if they are still in that traumatic event.

-Mentally, the trauma survivors are aware that the traumatic event(s) is over, but they cannot feel safe.
-Processing the traumatic experience(s) with a trauma-informed professional counsellor will help heal the traumatic memories, thus reconciling their thoughts and emotions, which then enable them to move forward unhindered by the past.
+Mentally, the trauma survivors are aware that the traumatic event(s) is over.
+Yet, they do not feel safe and continue to be hypervigilant to any signs of danger.
+Processing the traumatic experience(s) with a trauma-informed psychotherapist will help reconcile their sensation, thoughts and emotions associated with the trauma memories, which then enable the individuals to heal, restore their lives and move forward.

 TRAUMA-INFORMED TREATMENT

 Trauma-informed treatment (Trauma Therapy or Trauma Counselling) is an approach that recognises and emphasises how the traumatic experience(s) impact your mental, behavioural, emotional, physical, and spiritual well-being.
-An experience trauma therapist recognised the connection between your traumatic experiences with your emotional and behavioural responses.
-The therapist will help you better understand your coping mechanism and help you process your emotions and memories associated with the traumatic experience(s).
-The therapy process includes helping you identify triggers linked to the traumatic experience(s) and identify the strategy to deal with it.
+An experienced trauma therapist recognised the connection between your traumatic experiences and your brain-body responses.
+The trauma therapist will help you identify your coping mechanism and help you process the traumatic experience(s).
+The therapy process includes helping you identify triggers linked to the traumatic experience(s) and adopt the strategy to deal with it.
 Trauma Therapy aims to help you develop a better sense of yourself, leading to a healthier relationship with yourself and others.

 There are several popular and researched-validated Trauma Therapies.
-At Restoring Peace, we used the integration of several trauma-informed treatments, which we tailored to our client's individual needs.
-We emphasise the importance of a strong and healthy therapeutic relationship where you will feel safe to process your traumatic experience(s).
+At Restoring Peace, we provide several trauma-informed treatments which include Brainspotting, Eye Movement Desensitization and Reprocessing (EMDR), Expressive Therapy, Sandtray Therapy, Somatic Experiencing (SE) and several other trauma-informed treatments.
+Our psychotherapists may integrate several modalities to customise to our client's unique needs.
+We also emphasise the importance of a solid and healthy therapeutic relationship where you will feel safe to process your traumatic experience(s).